Chapter Three (1777-1792): "give beauty & granduer to the pile"

 The contest for the Capitol had clearer requirements, offered a greater challenge and a greater prize.
 It attracted more entries.
 Plus, the prospectus for the President's house, seemed to require that the architect come to the city before submitting a design: "The site of the building, if the artist will attend to it, will of course influence the aspect and outline of his plan; and its destination will point out to him the number, size and distribution of the apartments."

 Of the dozen or so Capitol designs submitted by July 15, the date they were due, only two were taken seriously.
-Both were drawn by men who likely knew what L'Enfant had in mind for the building.
-George Turner had been born in England, remained well connected there, but had fought for the winning the side during the revolution making his mark in the Southern theatre just as L'Enfant had done.
+Both were drawn by men who likely knew what L'Enfant had in mind for the building: two wings and a larger center building.
+George Turner had been born in England, remained well connected there, but had fought for the winning side during the revolution making his mark in the Southern theatre just as L'Enfant had done.
 He had also been secretary of the Society of Cincinnati and had been zealous in defending L'Enfant's honor when questions were raised about his profiting off the medal he designed.
 The president had also made him a judge in the Northwest Territory but he was slow to move west.
-Turner was likely in Philadelphia in 1791.(21)
+Turner was likely in Philadelphia in 1791.(22)

-The other favored submission was from a man who not only knew L'Enfant but also knew Jefferson's ideas about what the Capitol should look like.
+The other favored submission was from a man who not only knew L'Enfant but also knew Jefferson's ideas about what the Capitol.
 Etienne Hallet had recently arrived from Paris and even though he could hardly speak English, changed his first name to Stephen.
 He was a trained architect and a good draftsman.
 L'Enfant used him to copy the plan of the city so that it could be engraved.
 Jefferson also learned of Hallet's talents and gave him some work to do for the State Department.
-As L'Enfant's troubles mounted, Jefferson had Hallet draw a design for the Capitol, presumably an attempt to translate "one of the models of antiquity which have had the approbation of thousands of years" into an icon for the new republic.
+As L'Enfant's troubles mounted, Jefferson had Hallet draw a design for the Capitol, and asked him to do more than translate "one of the models of antiquity which have had the approbation of thousands of years" into an icon for the new republic.
+While in Paris where, unlike Thornton, he made a point of studying famous buildings, he was especially struck by a modern variation on an ancient theme that democratized the dome.
+La Halle au Bles or the Wheat Exchange was a warehouse for evaluating and marketing the wheat harvest.
+It was a high dome mounted on a wall of arches surrounding an oval floor.
+Where the French had shocks of wheat, Jefferson saw the American congress.

 34. Hallet's 1791 design